giowe/system-metrics-collector/README.md

 [gandalf-url]: https://www.youtube.com/watch?v=Sagg08DrO5U
 [gandalf-image]: http://img.shields.io/badge/gandalf-approved-61C6FF.svg

-### What is CloudWatch Client?
+### What is System Metrics Collector?
-CloudWatch Client is a tool that allows you to collect system information and upload them on Amazon S3.
+System Metrics Collector is a tool that allows you to collect system information and send them to an Aws Lambda.
-CloudWatch is only compatible with Linux.
+System Metrics Collector is only compatible with Linux.
 We recommend you to use [metrics2xlsx](https://www.npmjs.com/package/metrics2xlsx) to visualize these data.

 ### How to use it